j-veylop/punch-control/README.md

 </details>

-<details><summary><b>For split shift, allowing a fifteen minutes margin in a 9-15.30 and 16.30-19.30, we are going to need</b></summary>
+<details><summary><b>For split shift, allowing a fifteen minutes margin in a 9-15.30 and 16.30-19, we are going to need</b></summary>

+1. **Morning time**

-1. 45-59 8 * * 1-5 *(every minute from 45 through 59, the 8th hour, any day of the month, any month, every day of the week from Monday through Friday)*
+45-59 8 * * 1-5 *(every minute from 45 through 59, the 8th hour, any day of the month, any month, every day of the week from Monday through Friday)*

 \*/1 9-14 * * 1-5 *(every minute, every hour from 9 to 14, any day of the month, any month, every day of the week from Monday through Friday)*

 0-45 15 * * 1-5 *(every minute from 0 through 45, the 15th hour, any day of the month, any month, every day of the week from Monday through Friday)*

+2. **Afternoon time**

+15-59 16 * * 1-5 *(every minute from 15 through 59, the 16th hour, any day of the month, any month, every day of the week from monday through Friday)*

+\*/1 17-18 * * 1-5 *(every minute, every hour from 17 to 18, any day of the month, any month, every day of the week from Monday to Friday)*

+0-15 19 * * 1-5 *(every minute from 0 through 15, the 17th hour, any day of the month, any month, every day of the month from Monday to Friday)*

+3. 0 22 * * 1-5 *(at 0 minutes, the 22nd hour, any day of the month, any month, every day from Monday through Friday)*

+4. 0 4 1 * 1-5 *(at 0 minutes, the 4th hour, the first day of the month, any month, any day of the week form Monday through Friday)*

+5. 0 3 1 1 * *(at 0 minutes, the 3rd hour, the first day of the month, the first month, any day of the week)*

 </p>